 Admission Requirements.
 The normal requirement for admission into the MA is an undergraduate degree with a minimum GPA of 3.00 on a 4.30 scale.
-A journalism degree and experience in journalism or a media-related field is considered a strong asset.
-Applicants should understand that admission is contingent on a sound undergraduate academic record, strong letters of reference, and a convincing statement of purpose which clearly describes their academic interest in the program and intended area of research.
-In addition, admission is contingent on the availability of an appropriate faculty member in the Journalism Department to serve as supervisor.
-Applicants who lack certain prerequisite courses may be required to take a qualifying program of up to 12 undergraduate credits in addition to the regular graduate program.
+Applicants should understand that admission to the program is contingent on a sound undergraduate academic record, strong letters of reference, and a convincing statement of purpose which clearly describes their academic interest in the program and intended area of research.
+Applicants who do not meet the standards for admission may be required to complete a qualifying program of up to 12 undergraduate credits in addition to the regular graduate program.
 For the qualifying program a minimum grade point average of 3.00 (B average) is required.

 Curriculum vitae (CV) including a summary of any work experience (paid or voluntary) that is relevant to your application.